ankitects/anki-manual/src/deck-options.md

 ### Limits Start From The Top

-By default, the daily limits of a higher-level deck do not apply if you're studying from its subdeck.
-However, if this option is enabled, the limits will start from the top-level decks instead, which can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.
-Enabling this option for any preset will affect all decks and presets in your collection.
+By default, the daily limits of a higher-level deck do not apply if you select one of its subdecks.
+A parent deck can have a new card limit of 10 cards/day and its subdecks can have a new card limit of 20 cards/day.
+The limits set on parent deck do not affect the number of new cards you can study from its subdeck.

+When this option is enabled, the limits set on higher-level decks also apply to their subdecks when a subdeck is selected.
+In the previous example, you will be able to study only 10 new cards from the subdecks instead of 20 new cards.

+This option can be useful if you wish to study individual subdecks, while enforcing a total limit on cards all the subdecks.

 ## New Cards